Get Involved and Make the Difference

 - Senior Class Officers – Each spring, members of the class elect officers who plan class-related events for the following year, including a semi-formal dinner dance at the end of the year.
 The officers work closely with the Alumni Office in selecting an appropriate class gift to be presented during commencement.
 Contact Ms. Tracy Holley, extension 4216.

 - Panther Productions – Your ticket to campus entertainment.
 This club selects concerts, dances, movies, comedians, and other special events.
 It also doubles as a club on campus.
 Volunteers learn the ins and outs of campus programming and publicity techniques, and develop strong leadership and interpersonal skills.
-Contact Mr. Justin Muse, extension 4501.
+Contact Mr. Justin Muse, extension 4501 or Mr. Daniel Kyle, extension 4258.

 - Student Government Association (SGA) – Consists of all students enrolled at Ferrum College.
 The purpose of the SGA is to “promote the general welfare of the students; to encourage personal responsibility, loyalty, and a high sense of honor; and to further the principles upon which our College was founded and continues to operate.”
 We are always looking for students to serve as SGA senators and on the Senate committees.
-Contact Mr. Justin Muse, extension 4501.
+Contact Dr. Lynise Anderson, extension 6912.

 - Student Activities Committee – A student advisory board that surveys students to identify their interests with respect to all forms of campus activities.
 They also sponsor campus forums to discuss student issues.
 Contact Mr. Justin Muse, extension 4501.